 Why bother with supplements after hysterectomy?

 When you have a hysterectomy it will put you in the surgical meno.
+You can read more about my experience with menopause in my 30s here.
 There are some side effects that go alongside this, some which you’ll probably be familiar with, such as hot flashes, difficulty sleeping and feeling more anxious.

 Other problems include higher risk of osteoporosis and heart disease, mood changes, anxiety, lack of sex drive, vaginal dryness and poor sleep.